Skip to contents

 Shiny app

-You can your plots interactively as well with the built-in Shiny app.
-All plot2
+You can create plots interactively using the built-in Shiny app.
+All plot2 arguments are available within it.
+In RStudio, an add-in menu item is also provided.

 Getting Involved